Not sure a performance class or company is for you? Here are some reasons to give it a try:

 3) Permission of Company director (Omoladun) or your current Sahara Dance teacher.

-2) Simultaneous enrollment in any Sahara Dance Intermediate/Advanced Technique class
+2) Simultaneous enrollment in any Sahara Dance Low Intermediate I Technique class or above

 Q: How do Raquettes Companies differ from performance classes?